erelsgl/PrefLib-Tools/README.md

 # PrefLib-Tools

 # About
-This is a fork of **PrefLib Tools** - Python 3+ tools for working with data from www.PrefLib.org and generating synthetic data for use in voting and preference experiments.
+This is a fork of **PrefLib Tools** - Python 3+ tools for working with preference-relations.

+It is especially tailored for working with data from the www.PrefLib.org repository.
+It also conatains functions for generating synthetic data for use in voting and preference experiments.
 Please see www.PrefLib.org for more information about the project and a large library of real-world preference data.

 The original code is by Nicholas Mattei and Data61/NICTA (c).
 For questions or comments please contact nsmattei@gmail.com or Nicholas.Mattei@nicta.com.au.